 Step 3: Input the location of the functional classification factor file.
 You can do this using the browse button or copying and pasting the folder location into the text box.
 This file must also be in .csv format.

-Step 4: The fourth input is the model parameter file, which can be found using the browse button or the copy and paste method.
+Step 4: Input the model parameter file, which can be found using the browse button or the copy and paste method.
 The software will create a new model parameter file if you check the box “New ATR Data.”
-The software will take a long time to run this portion, but as mentioned before, this step is only performed when inputting new ATR Data.
-As such, the user gets updated model parameters each time there is a new data.
+The procedure will take a while to complete (12 to 20 hours) as mentioned above, but this step should only be performed when inputting new ATR Data.
+The model parameters will get updated each time there is a new data.
 The next time the user wants to use the software with the same ATR data, the user can just select this file and leave the “New ATR Data” box unchecked.

-Step 5: After providing all the inputs, the user can use the “Predict AADT” at the bottom and the software will run the program in the background and provide the predicted AADT output.
+Step 5: After providing all the inputs, the user can click the “Predict AADT” button at the bottom and the software will run the program.
+While the program runs in the background, a progress bar will show the progress of the software.
+After the run is completed, the software will provide the predicted AADT output in an excel file with the current date and time, so the users can identify it easily.